Marshall214/nexa-pay-ido/test-cases.md

 # NexaPay IDO Platform - End-to-End Test Cases

+---

 ## Test Environment Setup

 ### Prerequisites
 - MetaMask wallet installed and configured
 - Sepolia testnet added to MetaMask
-- Sepolia ETH for testing (for gas fees)
+- Sepolia ETH for gas fees (only for transaction gas, not for token purchase)
 - PUSD Test Tokens for purchasing NPT
 - Contract addresses deployed on Sepolia:
   - NexaPayToken: `0x806D505157a9858a8b533b4d6715e7a19C62C1a4`